gui2de/ppol768-spring23/Class Materials/week-01/README.md

 ## Assignment 2: Reflection and Goals Essay

 - This is a more open ended assignment and will not be visible to your peers.
 Here, we want you to write a short (2-3pg) essay reflecting on the nature of research and outlining your current experience and your learning goals for the course.
+- You are encouraged to reference the class readings (required and suggested) from the first couple of weeks to feed into the content of your essay.
+You should reflect on what is social science research, what makes it interesting, hard or easy, and what are your personal goals related to it.
+- To write your goals, you can use [the SMART framework that Georgetown uses](https://georgetown.s3.amazonaws.com/documents/GU-FY22-Performance-Management-Terms-and-Tools.pdf) for its employees self evaluations, which recommends goals to be : Specific, Measurable, Attainable, Relevant, Time-Bound.
 - You will return to this essay when you write your midterm and final self-evaluations about your learning and success in the course.
+For your reference, the self-assessment template is available [here](https://docs.google.com/document/d/1tWC3z3pbHoNAn_octc_Edj3W4f7DinQd6sLhLbjo-Lw/edit?usp=sharing).
 - Please write this in Word with standard settings (Calibri 12pt).
 Include your name at the top and include page numbers in the bottom margin.
 Save it in your personal files -- do NOT save it in the class repository!
 - Name the file `INITIALS_W01-GOALS.docx` (replacing INITIALS with your initials).
 Use capital letters and the underscore and dash -- not spaces -- so the title is exactly as appears here.
 This is important so the files alphabetize and order correctly in our system.
 - Submit this assignment using the Box submission link: [SUBMIT](https://georgetown.app.box.com/f/e8b46836b7304c81b1461c8756615f8f).
 This link will remain the submission link for the private evaluations throughout the term, and we'll let you know when to use it.